 Age Related Hearing Loss in Seniors associated with Low Serum Levels of Folic Acid

-Outline: Age-related hearing loss is one of the most prevalent chronic conditions in the elderly and is associated with low serum levels of folic acid according to new research.
+Synopsis: Age-related hearing loss is one of the most prevalent chronic conditions in the elderly and is associated with low serum levels of folic acid according to new research.
+Age-related hearing loss and folate in the elderly.

 Main DigestAge-related hearing loss and folate in the elderly.